apache/trafficserver/doc/admin/configuring-cache.en.rst

 You can configure the RAM cache size to suit your needs, as described in :ref:`changing-the-size-of-the-ram-cache` below.

+The RAM cache supports two cache eviction algorithms, a regular **LRU** (``Least Recently Used``) and the more advanced **CLFUS** (``Clocked Least Frequently Used by Size``).
+The default is to use **CLFUS**, and this is controlled via :ts:cv:`proxy.config.cache.ram_cache.algorithm`.

+Both the **LRU** and **CLFUS** RAM caches support a configuration to increase scan resistance.
+In a typical **LRU**, if you request all possible objects in sequence, you will effectively churn the cache on every request.
+The option :ts:cv:`proxy.config.cache.ram_cache.use_seen_filter` can be set to add some resistance against this problem.

+In addition, **CLFUS** also supports compressing in the RAM cache itself.
+This can be useful for content which is not compressed by itself (e.g. images).
+This should not be confused with ``Content-Encoding: gzip``, this feature is only thereto save space internally in the RAM cache itself.
+As such, it is completely transparent to the User-Agent.
+The RAM cache compression is enabled with the option :ts:cv:`proxy.config.cache.ram_cache.compress`.
+The default is 0, which means no compression.
+Other possible values are 1 for **fastlz**, 2 for **libz** and 3 for **liblzma**.

 .. _changing-the-size-of-the-ram-cache:

 Changing the Size of the RAM Cache